"If you're such a big shot, how come I've never heard of you?"

 State has its rural areas note

 , including people holding onto less-than-progressive ideals.
 However, it's also one of the most heavily urbanized states in the country.
-With over 11 million people, it's the seventh most populated state in the nation and the densest state outside the Atlantic coast.
+With over 11 million people, it's the densest state outside the Atlantic coast.
 It has six cities of 100,000 or more, and several smaller cities north of 50,000.
 As such, it's more diverse in people and belief than many outsiders realize.

 Most of its major cities are known for their industrial base, with the notable exception of Columbus.
 Like elsewhere in the Great Lakes region, current major cities started as industrial towns that grew along trade routes and attracted job-seeking immigrants from all over: Irish, Germans, Eastern Europeans, African Americans, and smaller but still significant Hispanic, Asian, Middle Eastern, and African populations as well.
 The strong presence of racial minorities and a legacy of labor unionsnote

-Unfortunately, Ohio was hit hard when industrial and manufacturing companies left the Great Lakes region around the 1970s, and most of its cities except Columbus (more on that later) became Dying Towns
+Unfortunately, the state was hit hard when industrial and manufacturing companies left the Great Lakes region around the 1970s, and most of its cities except Columbus (more on that later) became Dying Towns

 and Wretched Hives